bakhe8/beto-dashboard/docs/BetoDashboard_Tradeoffs_and_Scaling_Strategy.md

 ---

 ## 1. Purpose
-This chapter defines how BetoDashboard mitigates architectural trade-offs and evolves into a scalable, maintainable framework.
+This roadmap mitigates architectural trade‑offs by standardizing state, isolating rendering, and enforcing performance budgets—yielding a scalable, maintainable framework.
 It connects **short-term engineering tactics** with **long-term architectural strategy** so that technical progress compounds over time.

 ---